Pilanesberg-Dinokeng-AHA

 ONE fing we must NOT do, we were told, also in no uncertain terms, by Des’ Brokeback Mountain mate when we got to the small house on the wrong side of Senekal, is wake his wife.
 Lemme tell you carefully, you must not, no marrer whut you do, wake my wahf, you hear?

 It’s midnight in midwinter in Senekal, Vrystaat.
 It’s not warm.
 Eventually a fire gets going – sort of – and the icy red lumpy piece of deceased wife sits on it, refusing to melt.
 Its like ice vs small fire and ice is winning.
 An alternative hazy recollection is the oven was turned on and the lump placed in there.
+This is Stervis’ recollection, but you know what he’s like.
 Exact facts are in dispute among us hostages decades later.
 Maybe we’re suffering from Stockholm Syndrome?

 Meantime, Jack Nicholson has found some dop and we have to drink, and luckily this puts him to sleep and mellows the Glutz, who loves him less sleeping than awake; so we’re able to persuade him to make a bolt for it, hitting the Senekal dirt roads till we find the tar to Harrismith.

-Stervis has a hazy recollection of a lump of red meat being put into an oven, not on a braai; and of the Wildman pulling out a gun, Clint Oosthuizen-style, and taking potshots at us as the getaway car spins madly down the driveway, slewing sideways and throwing up stones which put Rambo off his aim.
+Stervis also has a hazy recollection of the Wildman pulling out a gun, Clint Oosthuizen-style, and taking potshots at us as the getaway car spins madly down the driveway, slewing sideways and throwing up stones which put Rambo off his aim.
 Luckily the resulting dust plume obscures us from view and saves our lives.
 I like Stervis’ version.

 Tabs has a slightly different recollection which the years have not made any less exciting: His version is also wilder than mine: He remembers this Clyde making threats against anyone wanting to pomp his Bonnie, who he thought we may have seen – maybe she was present?
 Having to protect his wahf’s honour made our Clyde mutter he was going to fetch his gun.
 We took the break and ran for the car.
 Out of the corner of his eye Tabs, now the driver of the getaway car, noticed one of us was quite a way behind in this desperate race.
 As the car peeled out, wheels spinning, Des leapt the fence Olympic hurdler-style.
 His short cut got him to the moving car, the door was flung open and he dived inside, saving him from a feit worse van deaf.